Good Earth Farm | ![]() |

 One question that frequently comes is should you prune your tomato

 plants?
 If you are growing a determinate variety, then do not prune.
-Determinate

-on and on), and you have a trellis system in place, then pruning can be a great
+keeps growing on and on), and you have a trellis system in place, then pruning

-idea.
-But it is not something to do unless you have the right type of tomato,
+can be a great idea.
+But it is not something to do unless you have the right

 Tomato diseases and suggestions on how to deal with them.